freedomofpress/securedrop/docs/ossec_alerts.md

 After making changes to the Postfix configuration, you should run `service postfix reload` and test the new settings by restarting the OSSEC service.

 Note that if you change the SMTP relay port after installation for any reason, you must update not only the relayhost in main.cf and contents of sasl_passwd, but also the iptables firewall rules applying to outbound SMTP which are in `/etc/network/iptables/rules_v4`.
+We recommend modifying and re-running the Ansible playbook instead of doing things like this.

 Other log files that may contain useful information: